 Group pots and pans by use: frying pans, saucepans, casserole dishes, etc, to enable ready access.
 Stack groups by size, starting with the largest on the bottom.
 If you’ve got the height space, flip the lids upside down to create a smooth surface for stacking the next pot.
 In cabinets, use internal pan racks and risers, and line drawers with a pegboard to keep items neatly organized.

 Store lids separately.
 Slim inner drawers positioned above your pots and pans are ideal, but if this isn’t an option, consider an over-the-door rack to slide lids into, or stack them vertically in drawers, separated by dividers or tension rods.

 If you’re displaying pots and pans out on show, arrange by size and use, and stay on top of organization to avoid a cluttered feel.

 Where is the best place to store pots and pans?

-Cookware should be positioned as close to the range or cooker top as possible to ensure your kitchen smoothly, so it’s important to factor this in when deciding where to store your pots and pans.
+Cookware should be positioned as close to the range or cooktop as possible whether you’re organizing a small kitchen or a large one – to ensure it runs smoothly, so it’s important to factor this in when deciding where to store your pots and pans.